I came face to face with my mortality the day I put a kitchen knife through my roommate’s forehead.

 The girl smiled, and it drove away all the darkness around us.
 “That’s the plan.”

 As long as there was Evelyn, there was hope.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, resastephensWrite a Review